 - Servers should be configured in accordance with documented

-- Server images should be reviewed, tested and kept up to date
+- Server images should be reviewed, tested and kept up to

-- Servers should be configured to protect against attacks by:
+- Servers should be configured to protect against attacks

-disabling unnecessary or insecure user accounts, changing
+by: disabling unnecessary or insecure user accounts, changing

 important security-related parameters from their default

-settings, restricting physical access to a limited number of
+settings, restricting physical access to a limited number

-authorized individuals, maintaining up-to-date malware
+of authorised individuals, maintaining up-to-date malware

-protection software, monitoring, and by reviewing them on a
+protection software, monitoring, and by reviewing them on

-- Database and applications servers should only process the
+- Database and applications servers should only process

-to achieve its processing purposes.
+order to achieve its processing purposes.